This post may contain affiliate links. Please read my disclaimer for more information.

 You should either consume coffee or supplements but never both.
 Try to create a balance.

-You add too much sugar when you drink coffee
+You add too much sugar when you drink coffee.

 When you add milk and sugar to your coffee, you are actually hindering the positive effects, creating a sleepy, lazy impact on your brain.

-Like sugar, milk also contains tryptophan and melatonin, both these chemicals are responsible for feeling sleepy and managing the sleep-wake cycle.
+Like sugar, milk also contains tryptophan and melatonin, both of these chemicals are responsible for feeling sleepy and managing the sleep-wake cycle.

 Also, heavy drinks make you feel dizzy or lazy because they contain tryptophan, which increases sleepiness in individuals.

 Please note: Sugar or milk doesn’t dilute caffeine; they only dilute the beverage.
 It is still present in the same quantity as before.
-Sugar and dairy oppose the after-effect of caffeine inside the body when metabolizing and increase your blood sugar.
+Sugar and dairy oppose the after-effect of caffeine inside the body when metabolizing and increasing your blood sugar.